-This thick and creamy gluten free acorn squash soup is pure fall comfort food.
-Toss in some homemade pumpkin spice gluten free croutons and you have the perfect autumn squash soup!
+This thick, creamy gluten free autumn squash soup is pure fall comfort food.
+Toss in some homemade pumpkin spice gluten free croutons, and you have the perfect autumn squash soup!

 (This post is sponsored by Franz Bakery.
 All fan ravings and opinions are my own.)